 Included in the 426-acre park are several trails, picnic areas, a visitor center and a museum supported by the non-profit Friends of Jockey’s Ridge.
 Natural history programs for adults and children are offered.
 A boardwalk provides a lookout for a terrific view of the dunes and also serves as a passage for the mobility impaired.
 When you enter the state park through the visitor’s center you can choose from three adventures: Hike up the impressive dune, or travel two nature trails that meander through the dune.
 The Soundside Nature Trail takes about 45 minutes, and the Tracks in the Sand Trail is a 1.5-mile walk.
 Arrangements can also be made for a four-wheel dune ride to the top (the park requests a 24-hour notice).
 In the summer, the sand on the dunes is usually 25 to 30 degrees hotter than the air, so shoes are a necessity.

 The visitor center closes at 5 p.m. from November through February and 6 p.m. the rest of the year.
-Park ground hours run November through February, 8 a.m. to 6 p.m.; March through May, September and October, 8 a.m. to 8 p.m.; June, July and August, 8 a.m. to 9 p.m.
+Park ground hours run November through February, 8 a.m. to 6 p.m.; March, April and September, 8 a.m. to 8 p.m.; October, 8 a.m. to 7 p.m.; May through August, 8 a.m. to 9 p.m.
 The Soundside Access Gate is open October through March, 8 a.m. to 5 p.m. and April through September, 8 a.m. to 7 p.m.
 The Ridge closes 15 minutes before the park closes.
 Jockey’s Ridge State Park is open daily with the exception of Christmas Day.